 Cows have incredible peripheral vision.

 With eyes on both sides of their heads, cows have a field of vision of almost 360 degrees… that’s about twice as much as a human’s field of vision!
 Cows’ panoramic vision allows them to see in all directions without moving their heads.
 This way they can always be sure that there is nothing dangerous coming their way.

 Meet a cow!

 Now that you’ve learned so much about cows, try to get out and meet one!
 Try to plan a visit to the BC SPCA’s Good Shepherd Barn in Surrey or our Kelowna Recovery & Adoption Barn (make sure to ask if there are any cows for you to visit before you go!).
-Otherwise, try contacting one of our friendly SPCA Certified farmers to see if you can drop by for a visit.
 It is sure to be an experience you will never forget.

 Want to stay up to date on more stories like this?
 Use the form below to subscribe to our FarmSense e-newsletter.
 Four times per year you will receive news and information on what the BC SPCA is doing to help further farm animal welfare in Canada!